NikiforovAll/nikiforovall.github.io/_posts/2025-06-14-claude-code-telemetry-aspire.md

 categories: [ productivity ]
 tags: [productivity, ai, claude, agents, aspire, opentelemetry]
 shortinfo: "Learn how to monitor your Claude Code usage and performance with .NET Aspire dashboard."
+description: "Learn how to monitor your Claude Code usage and performance with .NET Aspire dashboard."
 published: true
 fullview: false
 comments: true